How To Check If Something Was Written with AI (ChatGPT)

 The next way to tell if an AI has generated a piece of content is to look at the technical aspects of the writing.
 This isn't as concrete & may seem obvious, but if you're having trouble with the previous tools or just want to break down further writing you've come across, you should look deep at the content.
 Here are a few things to look for:

-2. Big vocabulary words are suspicious.
-Utilized, implemented, leveraged, elucidated, and ascertained are often overused, but what human talks like that in a general article they would write?
+‘Utilized,’ ‘implemented,’ ‘leveraged,’ ‘elucidated,’ and ‘ascertained’ are often overused.
+But what human talks like that in a general article they would write?
 Almost none.

-In human conversations, simpler terms like used, explained and found are more common and relatable.
+In human conversations, simpler terms like ‘used’, ‘explained,’ and ‘found’ are more common and relatable.

 3. Repetition of words and phrases: Another way to spot AI-generated content is by looking for repetition of words and phrases.
 This is the result of the AI trying to fill up space with relevant keywords (aka – it doesn't really know what it's talking about).